cg-tuwien/Auto-Vk-Toolkit/README.md

 [Error message about denied access to DLL files (DLLs are not re-deployed)](https://github.com/cg-tuwien/cg_base/tree/master/visual_studio#error-message-about-denied-access-to-dll-files-dlls-are-not-re-deployed)
 [Too few resources are being deployed](https://github.com/cg-tuwien/cg_base/tree/master/visual_studio#too-few-resources-are-being-deployed)
 [Slow performance when showing lists within CGB Post Build Helper](https://github.com/cg-tuwien/cg_base/tree/master/visual_studio#slow-performance-when-showing-lists-within-cgb-post-build-helper)

+**Q: The application takes a long time to load assets like 3D models and images.
+Can it be accelerated?**
+_A: If you are referring to the Debug-build, you can configure CGB Post Build Helper so that it deploys Release-DLLs of some external dependencies which should accelerate asset loading a lot._
+To do that, please open CGB Post Build Helper's [Settings dialogue](https://github.com/cg-tuwien/cg_base/tree/master/visual_studio#settings) and enable the option "Always deploy Release DLLs".